Maniac Butcher is a somewhat obscure band from the Czech Republic.

 it as it is.
 The vocals are easily heard and don't seem to have much effects, such as reverb.
 The sound is very dry and strained.

-Barbarians is a very solid album of Czech Black Metal.
-More than
+Barbarians is a very solid album of Czech black metal.
+More

-just another band that were quick to embrace and replicate the northern style, Maniac Butcher proves very capable of creating
+than just another band that were quick to embrace and replicate the northern style, Maniac Butcher proves very capable of

-a strong, dark atmosphere.
+creating a strong, dark atmosphere.
 The only real complaint is that the album is so short, lasting just half an hour.
-Such would be
+Such

-tedious if the band was only churning out tenth-rate music, but this is too good to end so soon.
-If you haven't heard this
+would be tedious if the band was only churning out tenth-rate music, but this is too good to end so soon.
+If you haven't heard

 (30 Sept.
 2013)